gmarczyk/Google-Domain-Position-Finder/README.md

 Also, simple URL request strategy was designed to ignore PPC (pay per click) results (advertised ones).

-<b>Example of usage:</b> if chosen domain is "pl.wikipedia.org" and after searchiing "wiki" in Google this domain is on 4th position, that position will be displayed to the user.
-One can check where would be any site (domain) positioned after searching in Google.
+<b>Example of usage:</b>

 - domain = "pl.wikipedia.org"
 - keywords = "wiki"
 - user-agent (set to default = "Chrome", other user-agents available only through code)

+if chosen domain is "pl.wikipedia.org" and after searching "wiki" in Google, input domain is on 4th position, that position will be displayed to the user.
+One can check where any site (domain) would be positioned after searching in Google.